1News: 2020s

 During the COVID-19 pandemic in New Zealand as part of cost-cutting measures, 1News reverted to a single news presenter for its 6 pm bulletin.
 Simon Dallow remained as the sole newsreader while Wendy Petrie lost her role.
 Petrie would remain at TVNZ as a backup presenter across other 1News programmes.

 Paul Yurisich, who was appointed to the role of Head of News and Current Affairs in 2020, resigned from TVNZ in 2022 after a review into the hiring of former Al Jazeera presenter Kamahl Santamaria.
 Phil O'Sullivan replaced Yurisich as the Executive Editor, News and Current Affairs.
 O'Sullivan had previously been in the role in an acting capacity since June 2022.

 In late July 2023, 1News revamped its intro and banner, by changing the colour from blue to black, and moving the name and job to the left side.

 In early March 2024, TVNZ proposed ending several television programmes including "1News at Midday" and "1News Tonight" due to a decline in advertisement revenue and competition from digital competitors such as Netflix and YouTube.
 In addition, TVNZ has proposed 68 job cuts, amounting to about 9 percent of its staff.
 On 9 April, TVNZ confirmed that 1News' Midday and late night bulletins would be axed by mid-May 2024.
 Midday broadcast its final bulletin on Friday 3 May 2024, hosted by Indira Stewart.

 On 7 October 2024, TVNZ's management proposed closing down 1News' website by February 2025 as part of a NZ$30 million cost-saving measure.
 On 29 October, TVNZ abandoned plans to shut down its 1News website but proposed expanding the news content of its TVNZ+ streaming service.

+On 28 November 2025, Simon Dallow stood down as the 1News weekday presenter after 20 years and was replaced by Melissa Stokes who previously served as the weekend 1News presenter, Jack Tame was announced as the new weekend presenter with him working Friday - Saturday rather than weekends like his predecessor.

+On 26 January 2026, 1News updated its template with minor changes to graphics.
+On 10 May 2026, 1News further advanced its appearance with a new opening, a new desk and a refreshed background including a virtual studio and purple colour scheme instead of their traditional blue.
+Meanwhile, more female reporters have joined the team.